Since more people shop online, more businesses use cargo van delivery services to provide their customers with a better shopping experience.

 Cargo van business opportunities

-When you have your cargo van business set up, you need to find opportunities to make money with your cargo van.
+When you have your cargo van business set up, you need to find opportunities to make money with it.

-First, you can brainstorm some cargo van business ideas and select the best ones to target.
+First, you can brainstorm these cargo van business ideas and select the best ones to target.